Directors And Their Composers

 Since his first international success Aguirre premiered in 1972, German director Werner Herzog has made a name for himself as a maverick, a rogue director who accepts any and every challenge to put dreams on screens – obsessions of primarily men who decide to go against society and nature.
 There is, for example, Brian Fitzgerald who wants to build an opera house in the middle of the jungle.
 There is also Timothy Treadwell, the Grizzly Man, who shuns a society that has not recognized his greatness.
 Instead, he decides to live among bears.
 There is also Graham Dorrington who builds a special airship.
 He says he wants to explore the rain forest but in truth, he wants to exorcise his personal demons.
 The list of extraordinary people who have been put on film by Herzog is endless – both in fiction and documentary though that distinction is a slippery slope here.
 In his documentary work, Herzog sometimes exaggerates, invents traditions, events, stories and memories to get to a deeper truth that can not be captured simply by holding a camera in front of talking faces.
 He is not a journalist, he is a storyteller.

 For 15 years, Werner Herzog has worked with cellist and composer Ernst Reijseger.
 It was he who penned the music for films as colorful as The White Diamond, My Son My Son What Have Ye Done, Cave of Forgotten Dreams and, most recently, Fireball.
+At this year’s MSH Reijsegers conducts the workshop „Film Music – Is less more?“ and gives a cello solo concert.
 Other than Reijseger, Herzog worked with Florian Fricke aka Popol Vuh, Hans Zimmer, Klaus Badelt and others.
 But how does a director as unorthodox as Herzog collaborate with musicians and use their compositions?
 I sat down with him to find out.

 Stephan Eicke: Why music at all?